 Both offerings can be readily integrated with third party applications, but OWASP has a more comprehensive selection of pre-built integrations at its disposal.
 For example, its ZAP Jenkins plugin makes it easy to extend the functionality of the ZAP scanner into a CI Environment.

 8. Companies That Use It

 OWASP ZAP is used by countless organizations across the globe for validating their web application security postures, from governments agencies and educational institutions to large enterprises.
 Some of these include Mozilla, Microsoft, Ernst & Young, Accenture, and Google.
 Again, a fairly common ZAP implementation sees the framework integrated with Jenkins to automate security tests in a CI/CD pipeline.
 Arachni also finds itself integrated with Jenkins quite often (i.e, security tests automated/triggered by a Jenkins build) and boasts a similarly expansive footprint worldwide; some marquee users include Infobyte Security, eBay, Bentley Systems, Manwin, and Katana Security, among others.

 9. Learning Curve

 An intermediate proficiency with cybersecurity concepts and terminology is assumed with OWASP ZAP and Arachni; that said, it's unlikely that serious pen testing efforts would be left in the hands of infosec neophytes.
 Other than that, both tools are trivial to get up to speed with.

-OWASP ZAP's web presence scores a CSTAR score of 696—respectable, but less-than-ideal due to security flaws like missing HTTP strict transport security, disabled DMARC, open server administration ports, and disabled DNSSEC.
-Arachni's is poor CSTAR score of 570.
+OWASP ZAP's web presence scores a security rating of 741—respectable, but less-than-ideal due to security flaws like missing HTTP strict transport security, disabled DMARC, and disabled DNSSEC.
+Arachni's is poor security rating of 570.